 Lader added that a new COVID-19 dashboard would be launched on Friday, and updated on Friday each week, which “will notify our community about how schools and offices are impacted by community transmission.”
 The dashboard would include system-wide data, Lader added but only a list of affected schools or HCPS offices, rather than a building-by-building breakdown of the number of affected individuals at each facility.
 A building-specific breakdown could violate federal HIPAA guidelines governing medical privacy by enabling the identification of affected individuals, she said.

 Crawford-Smick said that no federal or state guidelines mandate that school systems publicly notify either staff or the community about positive tests among school system employees.
 Maryland Department of Health spokesman Charles Gischlar told Fox 45 News on Oct.
 9 that state officials do not plan to force county school systems to disclose data about outbreaks.
-Nonetheless, all establishments must try to take measures, such as setting up sneeze screens, to protect each other from infection.

 “Data on school outbreaks are collected by local health departments, and we are in discussions with state and local education officials about the best way to release,” Gischlar said at the time.
 “Some school systems have expressed concerns about the release of any identifying information.”